alankillip/robots-on-mars/README.md

 ## Running the App

 You will need to have [https://nodejs.org/](Node JS) installed on your system.
+The app was authored using node v12.16.3, so anything equal or above this will definitely work Most versions will probably work as well.

 After cloning the repo, navigate to the directory and type

 `npm install`